SoS home > Elections home > Initiatives home > Initiative Procedures & Guidelines > Initiative Process Guidelines

 Denver, Colorado 80203

-Upon receipt of the draft language of the initiative, the Legislative Council Staff will assign a number to the proposed initiative for tracking purposes.
+Upon receipt of the draft language, the Council Staff will assign a number to the proposed initiative for tracking purposes.

-Additionally, Legislative Council Staff will schedule a public review and comment meeting to occur two weeks from the date of filing.
-The purpose of the meeting is to review the language of the initiative to ensure that the measure accomplishes the proponents’ intent and to give public notice that a proposal is under consideration.
+Additionally, Council Staff will schedule a public review and comment hearing two weeks from the filing date.
+At the hearing, Council Staff will review the initiative’s language to ensure that the measure accomplishes the proponents’ goal.
+The meeting also gives public notice that a proposal is under consideration.

-The Office of Legislative Legal Services and Legislative Council Staff prepare written comments of each proposal prior to the review and comment meeting and make them available on the Legislative Council official website.
+The Office of Legislative Legal Services and Legislative Council Staff prepare written comments of each proposal prior to the review and comment hearing and make the comments available on the Legislative Council website.

 For more information, please see Article V, Section 1(5) of the Colorado Constitution and section 1‑40‑105, C.R.S.

-Following the review and comment meeting, proponents will have an opportunity to amend the proposed initiative before submission to the Secretary of State.
-Amendments may be based on some or all of the comments made by the directors of the Legislative Council Staff and Office of Legislative Legal Services.
+Following the review and comment hearing, proponents may amend the proposed initiative before submission to the Secretary of State.
+Amendments may be based on some or all of the comments made at the review and comment meeting.

-If substantial amendments to the proposed initiative are made, other than amendments in direct response to the comments of the directors, proponents must submit a new draft of the measure to the Legislative Council Staff for a review and comment hearing.
+If substantial amendments to the proposed initiative are made, proponents must submit a new draft of the measure to the Council Staff for a review and comment hearing.
+If the changes are in direct response to substantive questions and comments raised in the review and comment hearing, proponents do not need to resubmit the initiative to Council Staff.

-3. Filing the Text with the Secretary of State
+4. Filing the text with the Secretary of State

-After the review and comment meeting, and once any necessary amendments have been made, the proponents may file with the Secretary of State.
+After the review and comment hearing, and once any necessary amendments have been made, the proponents may file with the Secretary of State.

 The following documents must be submitted to the Secretary of State: